KokiHAMADAA/EBC-ZIP/README.md

 - [**NWPU-Crowd**](https://github.com/Yiming-M/EBC-ZIP/releases/tag/weights_nwpu)

 Make sure to use the processed datasets and the exact commands pre-defined in `test.sh` to reproduce the same results.

+## Step 5: Visualize the Results

+Use the `notebooks/model.ipynb` notebook to visualize the results.